robings/bankingAppExercise/README.md

     **optional**

-        `gt=[integer]`
-        - returns all accounts where balance is greater than the specified integer
+        gt=[integer] - returns all accounts where balance is greater than the specified integer

-        `lt=[integer]`
-        - returns all accounts where balance is greater than the specified integer
+        lt=[integer] - returns all accounts where balance is greater than the specified integer

 * **Data Params:**